jhuckaby/Cronicle/README.md

 | **Remaining** | The estimated remaining time, if available. |
 | **Actions** | Click *Abort* to cancel the job. |

-### Upcoming Jobs
+### Upcoming Events

-This table lists all the upcoming scheduled jobs in the next 24 hours, and various information about them.
+This table lists all the upcoming scheduled events in the next 24 hours, and various information about them.
 The table columns are:

 | Column | Description |
 |--------|-------------|